 Foundation and corporate sponsors may permit re-budgeting of 10 percent of total costs or 10 percent of a particular budget line.

 Cost-sharing is the financial support contributed by FSU to a sponsored project.

 What is a no-cost extension?

 A no-cost extension is defined as, “An extension of time beyond the current project period's end date in order to complete the scope of work on the project.”
-Contact the OGSP for details on obtaining a no-cost extension.
+Contact Patricia Bossange for details on obtaining a no-cost extension.

 Certain costs are associated with grants or grant-related travel that are not covered in the grant funds themselves.
 These are called unallowable costs.